 - Can a deacon marry you?

-- What is a elder in the church?
+- What is the definition of an elder?

-- What is the work of a deacon?
+- What are the qualifications of an elder?

 Can a deacon marry you?